gemini-oss/starfleet/mkdocs/developerGuide/primaryComponents/workerShips/Overview.md

 The configuration will be validated when the worker ship plugin is loaded.
 This is discussed later.

-#### Which Fan Out Strategy should I use?
+### Fan Out Strategy
-Each worker should set up what the fan out strategy should be.
+Each worker must define the [fan out strategy](../../../architecture/WorkerShips.md#the-fan-out-strategy) that it uses.
 I.e. is this a workload that just needs to run once?
-Then it should be set for `SINGLE_INVOCATION`.
-If it needs to be set per-account, then it needs to be set to `ACCOUNT`.
-If this needs to run on every account/region pair then it should be set to `ACCOUNT_REGION`.
+Then it should be set for `FanOutStrategy.SINGLE_INVOCATION`.
+If it needs to be set per-account, then it needs to be set to `FanOutStrategy.ACCOUNT`.
+If this needs to run on every account/region pair then it should be set to `FanOutStrategy.ACCOUNT_REGION`.

-**NOTE:** At this time this is set via the configuration for the worker.
-We considering making this a property of the worker ship class itself.
+By default the base worker class sets this to `FanOutStrategy.SINGLE_INVOCATION`.

 ### Payload Template
 The payload template is used to inform the worker on how to do the actual job in question.
 This is a necessity when running in multiple accounts or regions where there are unique things to do.

 Each worker ship _**must**_ define a payload Marshmallow schema.
 The Marshmallow schema _must_ either directly use or sub-class one of the ==Base Payload Template== classes, which are located in `starfleet.worker_ships.base_payload_schemas`.
 All the schemas will ultimately sub-class `WorkerShipPayloadBaseTemplate`.

 If you are making a Starfleet worker that needs to have a Fan-Out Strategy of `SINGLE_INVOCATION`, then having your payload template schema sub-class off of `WorkerShipPayloadBaseTemplate` is appropriate.
-However, if you are using `ACCOUNT`, then your payload template schema _**must**_ sub-class off of `BaseAccountPayloadTemplate`, or (future)`BaseAccountRegionPayloadTemplate` when that's implemented for `ACCOUNT_REGION`.
+However, if you are using `ACCOUNT`, then your payload template schema _**must**_ sub-class off of `BaseAccountPayloadTemplate`, or `BaseAccountRegionPayloadTemplate` for `ACCOUNT_REGION`.

 Like with the configuration, you can define whichever fields you want for your worker to do the job.
 A great example is with the `AccountIndexGeneratorShip`, which extends the `WorkerShipPayloadBaseTemplate` schema as it's a `SINGLE_INVOCATION` worker: